ikalnytskyi/action-setup-postgres/README.md

     env:
       # This activates connection parameters for the superuser created by
       # the action in the step above.
 It's mandatory to set this before using
-      # createuser/psql and other libpq-using applications.
+      # createuser/psql and other libpq-based applications.
+Otherwise, one
+      # would need to supply connection parameters via command line arguments.
       #
       # The service name is the same as the username (i.e. 'postgres') but
       # it's recommended to use action's output to get the name in order to